 In addition the Company designs certain product lines that are designed to reduce energy consumption and waste production.
-During 2012 the Company launched a new product, in the Medical Division, to treat medical waste and convert it into normal waste.
+During 2012 the Company launched a new product, in the Bio-Medical Division, to treat medical waste and convert it into normal waste.
 The successful launch of this product into dialysis centres, laboratory and hospitals and the relevant environmental certifications will position the Company as a leader in this field.
+The Pathogenic Waste Treatment Sterilisation unit launched a unique solution, based on its patented ISS technology, for agri-business, which treats waste from poultry and larger animals such as cattle, pigs and cows.
+Over the last year, the solution has been tested with the relevant regulatory authorities to confirm its uniqueness and efficiency.